danvk/boggle-paper/paper/content.typ

 the highest-scoring board as `perslatgsineters` (@best-board), which contains 1,045 words and scores 3,625 points using ENABLE2K.

-This makes one wonder whether this board is, in fact, the global optimum.
+This consistent result makes one wonder whether this board is, in fact, the global optimum.
 The principal result of this paper is to show that it is.

 == Proof of Maximality